If you are wondering:

 It actual depends on several factors.

-Let’s take a look at some numbers so you can calculate your own rough time estimate.
+Let’s look at some numbers so you can calculate your own rough time estimate.
 For this you should have already figured out your sitemap.

 Remember you are trying to figure out the total length of the project.
-These times for the individual factors include the changes in the entire process from discovery, designing, client interaction, developing (or building), testing, and launching.
+These times for the individual factors below include the changes in the entire process from discovery, designing, client interaction, developing (building), testing, and launching.

 |• Custom WordPress website|